 For more information about services and developing for services, see the following:

-Pipeline Referencing provides QC checks for event data and the Event Editor web app.
+Pipeline Referencing provides quality control (QC) checks for event data and the Event Editor web app.
 This allows your organization to continuously improve data quality and refine its pipeline data assets.
-In addition to these QC tools, you can also use ArcGIS Data Reviewer for Desktop, which is a feature set that extends the ArcGIS platform for checking data and managing data errors.
+In addition to these QC tools, you can also use ArcGIS Data Reviewer for Desktop, which is a feature set that extends the ArcGIS platform to check for and manage data errors.
 Pipeline Referencing for Desktop includes Data Reviewer.

-Pipeline Referencing for Desktop includes ArcGIS Workflow Manager, which can be used to orchestrate data management in GIS and across business units to develop a standard, repeatable process for LRS data management within your organization.
+Pipeline Referencing for Desktop includes ArcGIS Workflow Manager, which can be used to coordinate data management in GIS and across business units to develop a standard, repeatable process for LRS data management within your organization.